primaryobjects/follow/readme.md

 ## Deployment

-To build a deployment for hosting on a web server, use the following steps.
+To build a deployment for hosting on a web server, run the VS Code command **Publish** or use the following steps.

 1. In Visual Studio Code, open a terminal and run the following commands.
     ```